 How to Determine the Statute of Limitations in Your State

 Each state has its own set of statutes of limitations.
 Generally, for a written contract, including mortgages, the statute of limitations will vary from three years to 15 years, though this differs from state to state with most falling within the three-to-six-year range.
 Nevada is typical with a statute of limitations of six years covering foreclosures.
+(However, the statute of limitations for secondary lienholders to sue to collect the debt after a foreclosure is six months in Nevada.)
 To determine the statute of limitations in your state, you will need to look in your state's statutes.
 State statutes are often posted on a state’s legislature webpage.
 For help on researching your state's statutes, see our article Finding Your State's Foreclosure Laws.

 The statute of limitations clock for a mortgage foreclosure starts when the default occurs--that is, when the borrowers stop making mortgage payments.
 It is usually calculated from the date of the last payment or from the due date of the first missed mortgage payment.
 Again, this depends on your state's particular statute.